Cherry blossoms in Portland, Oregon: Tom McCall Waterfront Park

 The Japanese American Historical Plaza at the north end of Tom McCall Waterfront Park attracts thousands of people annually for cherry blossom viewing.
 The area has 100 'Akebono' variety trees donated by Japanese businessmen in 1990 who were members of the Japanese Grain Traders Import Association and worked in local offices.
 Describing the blooming season, writers for the Portland State Vanguard said in 2023, "It's nearly impossible to visit the waterfront on a weekend evening and not find hundreds of others with the same plans, all strolling under the trees while admiring their beauty and filling up their camera rolls with social media-worthy photos."

 In 2015, the Oregon Nikkei Legacy Center hosted the exhibit Sakura Sakura, to start the 25th anniversary celebration of the cherry blossom trees at Waterfront Park.
 In 2023, Portland Parks & Recreation issued a reminder that vehicles are not allowed on the park's sidewalks after someone used the trees as a backdrop for a car photo shoot.
+In 2026, some of the cherry blossoms were illuminated with pink lights on select nights.
+The lights were part of Hollywood Lights' "Ambush Lighting" program and a collaboration with JAMO.